Hankrulin/Distributed_Systems/Introduction to Java RMI/README.md

   Consumes all values in the stack, applies the specified operation (`min`, `max`, `gcd`, or `lcm`), and pushes the result back onto the stack. operation function:

-  -- `for min` - push the min value of all the popped values;
+  for `min` - push the min value of all the popped values;

-  -- `for max` - push the max value of all the popped values -- `for lcm` - push the least common multiple of all the popped values;
+  for `max` - push the max value of all the popped values

+  for `lcm` - push the least common multiple of all the popped values;

-  -- `for gcd` - push the greatest common divisor of all the popped values.
+  for `gcd` - push the greatest common divisor of all the popped values.

 - `pop()`
   Removes and returns the top value from the stack.